faasm/faasm/README.md

 If there are errors, run `make minikube-reset`.

+Remember that you need to build the Docker images **on your local minikube VM**.
+This is done via the Makefile commands in this project.
+Importantly the minikube Docker repo is not the same as your local machine's.

 ## Protobuf

 If there are any issue with installing protobuf you need to remove every trace of protobuf on your system before